paulog/basho_docs/source/riak/tutorials/little/concepts.md

 A question the CAP theorem demands you answer with a distributed system is: do I give up strict consistency, or give up total availability?
 If a request comes in, do I lock out requests until I can enforce consistency across the nodes?
 Or do I serve requests at all costs, with the caveat that the database may become inconsistent?

 Riak's solution is based on Amazon Dynamo's novel approach of a *tunable* AP system.
 It takes advantage of the fact that, though the CAP theorem is true, you can choose what kind of tradeoffs you're willing to make.
-Riak is highly available to server requests, with the ability to tune its level of A/C tradeoff.
+Riak is highly available to serve requests, with the ability to tune its level of A/C tradeoff.

 Riak allows you to choose how many nodes you want to replicate to, and how many nodes must be written to or read from per request.
 These values are settings labeled `n_val` (the number of nodes to replicate to), `r` (the number of nodes read from before returning), and `w` (the number of nodes written to before considered successful).

 A thought experiment might help clarify.

+#### N

 With our 5 node cluster, having an `n_val=3` means values will always replicate to 3 nodes, as we've discussed above.
 This is the *N value*.
 You can set the other values to be all `n_val` nodes with the shorthand `all`.

+#### W

 But you may not wish to wait for all nodes to be written to before returning.
-You can choose to write to all 3 (`w=3` or `w=all`), which means my values are more likely to be consistent, or choose to write only 1 (`w=1`), and allow the remaining 2 nodes to write asynchronously.
+You can choose to write to all 3 (`w=3` or `w=all`), which means my values are more likely to be consistent, or choose to write only 1 (`w=1`), and allow the remaining 2 nodes to write asynchronously, but return a response quicker.
 This is the *W value*.

 In other words, setting `w=all` would help ensure your system was more consistent, at the expense of waiting longer, with a chance that your write would fail if fewer than 3 nodes were available (meaning, over half of your total servers are down).

+#### R

 The same goes for reading.
 To ensure you have the most recent value, you can read from all 3 nodes containing objects (`r=all`).
 Even if only 1 of 3 nodes has the most recent value, we can compare all nodes against each other and choose the latest one, thus ensuring some consistency.
 Remember when I mentioned that RDBMS databases were *write consistent*?
 This is *read consistency*.
 Just like `w=all`, however, the read will fail unless 3 nodes are available to be read.
 Finally, if you only want to quickly read any value, `r=1` has low latency, and is likely consistent if `w=all`.